Ajuran Sultanate: Rise to prominence and dominance

 The Ajuran gradually became a notable and respected empire.
 They rose to dominance in the interior of the Banaadir region in the late 1300s, after which they maintained hegemony for approximately three centuries.
-The introduction of a great variety of technological innovations are attributed to the empire, such as systems of dykes and dams on the Shabelle river, large homes and stone fortifications along with the creation of large stone wells, many of which were still in use well into the 20th century.
+The introduction of a great variety of technological innovations are attributed to the empire, such as systems of dykes and dams on the Shebelle River, large homes and stone fortifications along with the creation of large stone wells, many of which were still in use well into the 20th century.
 Notably, the Ajuran were the first to impose a regular system of tribute on the surrounding populations.
 The empire fielded a powerful army which employed firearms towards the end of its dominant period.
 As a 'water dynasty', the Ajuran monopolized the Jubba and Shabelle rivers through hydraulic engineering.

 Historically, the Sultanate of Mogadishu was confined by the Adal Sultanate in the north.
 Throughout the Middle Ages, the Ajurans routinely aligned themselves politically with the Adalites.
 Described as one country by Ibn Battuta, a journey to Mogadishu from the town of Zeila took him eight weeks to complete.
 The Ajuran Empire's sphere of influence in the Horn of Africa was among the largest in the region.
 At the height of its reach, the empire covered most of southern Somalia as well as eastern Ethiopia, with its domain at one point extending from Hobyo in the north to Kismayo in the south, and Qelafo in the west.
+One of the notables during this period was Abu Bakr Muzaffar who was a vassal on the coast at Mogadishu.